How to buy, sell and trade Zilliqa (ZIL)

 How to sell ZIL

-If you want to sell your ZIL tokens, the process is similar to buying in the above example.
-However, if you are using Huobi.pro, please ensure that you use the “Sell ZIL” trading box instead, which is above the red button.
+If you want to sell your ZIL tokens, the process is similar to buying in the above example, except you use the “Sell ZIL” option instead of buy.

 Which wallets can I use to hold ZIL?

 ZIL tokens are supported by several wallets, such as the official Zillet wallet.

 How does the Zilliqa platform and ZIL work?

 Created in June 2017 by a team of academics, the Zilliqa objective was to design a blockchain that could resolve issues surrounding blockchain scalability.
 When the cryptocurrency revolution experienced exponential growth in 2017, it became apparent that the first and second generation blockchain protocols of bitcoin (BTC) and Ethereum (ETH) had issues with scalability.
 As transactional demand has increased, blockchain validation speed has become slower.
 Hence, as more and more users accessed the system, the speed and efficiency of each transaction decreased drastically.

 In response to this, the Zilliqa platform was built to handle significant throughput, or data processing, without compromising on network efficiency.
 The team behind Zilliqa claims to have resolved this issue through implementing a model known as sharding.

 - Sharding.
 Sharding is the theory that as more and more nodes engage with the network, the amount of transactions per second that the blockchain can handle increases.
 Nodes simply refer to computers communicating with one another in a network.
 In a test, the Zilliqa model was able to perform 1,389 transactions a second.
 In comparison, it is widely accepted that bitcoin has a maximum capacity to validate 7 transactions per second.